tundish/blathnaid/NOTES.rst

 And he taught them Cognition; how to figure things out.
 How to be sensitive to the Universe in all its music and how to perceive the simple processes at play.

+And so they began to organise themselves again.

 Payback
 -------